Show by Label

 As you can see, there are a number of voltage regulators that can be used on this PCB.

-Here is the PCB for it:
+Here is the 3D picture of the PCB for it:

 The parts are located on the bottom of the PCB, here is the top: